-At December 31, 2013, the carrying amount of liabilities related to the Company's obligation to perform under standby letters of credit was insignificant.
-The Company has not been required to perform on any standby letters of credit, and the Company has not incurred any losses on financial standby letters of credit for the year ended December 31, 2013.
+At December 31, 2014 and 2013, the carrying amount of liabilities related to the Company's obligation to perform under standby letters of credit was insignificant.
+The Company was required to perform on a standby letter of credit in the amount of \$108 during 2014.
+The Company was not required to perform on any standby letters of credit during 2013.
+Losses under standby letters of credit were not significant for 2014 or 2013.